Herbert Marx (politician)

 Herbert Marx (March 16, 1932 – March 19, 2020) was a Canadian lawyer, university law professor, politician, and judge.
 He was a member of the National Assembly of Quebec from 1979 to 1989, a cabinet minister, and a Justice of the Quebec Superior Court.

-Herbert Marx was born in Montreal to Robert, a tailor, and Miriam Marx in 1932 and graduated from Baron Byng High School.
+Herbert Marx was born in Montreal to a Jewish family, his father Robert, a tailor, and his mother Miriam Marx in 1932 and graduated from Baron Byng High School.
 He was uninterested in school as a youth, preferring to hang out in pool halls, and failed grade 9.
 He worked selling encyclopedias door-to-door before working in the lighting industry from 1955 to 1965, becoming vice-president of Verd-A-Ray Industries Ltd.

 He returned to his studies and attended Sir George Williams University (B.A., 1958); Université de Montréal (M.A., English Literature); and Harvard Law School (LL.M., 1969).
 Throughout his law studies, he received a number of prizes.
 Moreover, he was awarded the Prix du Barreau for having come first in the Quebec Bar Exams in 1968.
 He was also awarded scholarships by the Quebec and Canadian governments.

 In 1967 and 1968 he articled in the law firm of Stikeman Elliott in Montreal.
 He joined the Faculty of Law at the Université de Montréal in July 1969.
 Over the next ten years, he taught constitutional law, civil liberties and poverty law.
 Between 1969 and 1979, he was a consultant to the Quebec Ministries of Justice, Education and Intergovernmental Affairs as well as to the Canada Law Reform Commission, the Quebec Civil Code Revision Office, the Quebec Gendron Commission on Language Rights and the Montreal Island School Council.
 He was also a visiting professor at the Université du Québec à Montréal and McGill University Faculty of Law.
 In 1969, he was a founding member of the Pointe Saint-Charles Legal Aid Clinic in Montreal.
 He was a Commissioner of the Quebec Human Rights Commission from 1975 to 1979, and a member of the Consultative Committee of the Institute of Intergovernmental Relations at Queen's University, Kingston, Ontario from 1977 to 1982.